oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/03.Webmail/Roundcube/03.email/docs.en.md

   ![](en/to_contacts_add_2.png)

-  Only a limited number of contacts is displayed at a time so use the arrow buttons in the widget bottom (2) to navigate the contacts or to go to the next page of them.
+  Since only a limited number of contacts are displayed, you can use the arrow buttons (2) to navigate the pages.

   Select the contact(s) you want to add and click **Insert**